hanhtrancode/PowerBI_Project/README.md

 This report mainly is made for sales manager, so we mainly focus on sale performance.
 There are some general observation we can have:
--In category, Office Supplies and Technology are 2 main categories that account for 80% of total sales.
+-In category, Office Supplies and Technology are 2 main categories that account for 80% of total sales. <br>
 -In segment, this store has two main types of customers, which are Corporate and Home Office account for more than 80% of total sales.
-As results, we can conclude our main customers are bussiness, our main work are B2B bussiness.
+As results, we can conclude our main customers are bussiness, our main work are B2B bussiness. <br>
--Two largest markets are West and East.
+-Two largest markets are West and East. <br>

 Moreover, we can go to detail parts:
 -Because Technology and Office Supplies are accounted for 80% of sales, so we care about which specific of products are sold most.
-Top 5 products are: “3D Systems,2nd Generation, Magenta”; “Canon ImageClass 2200 Advanced Copier”; “Hewlett Packard LaserJet3310 Copier”, “GBC DocuBind Tl300 Electric Binding System”.
+Top 5 products are: “3D Systems,2nd Generation, Magenta”; “Canon ImageClass 2200 Advanced Copier”; “Hewlett Packard LaserJet3310 Copier”, “GBC DocuBind Tl300 Electric Binding System”. <br>

 -Most of top-sale products whose category are Technology and Office Supplies are sold in East Location.
-Interestingly, the top one of selling, “3D Systems, 2nd Generation, Magenta”, are just sold in East Location.
+Interestingly, the top one of selling, “3D Systems, 2nd Generation, Magenta”, are just sold in East Location.  <br>
 -In East market, from January to May, people mostly buy Electric Open Letter, so it is a good information to prepare inventory.
-From June to December, customers start to buy more products which are in top 5 selling products.
+From June to December, customers start to buy more products which are in top 5 selling products. <br>

 Now, we care more about customer behaviors.
--Top 5 products that 80% of customers buy are
+-Top 5 products that 80% of customers buy are  <br>
 •	“3D Systems Cube Printer, 2nd Generation, Magenta”;
 •	“GBC Docubind TL300 Electric Binding System”;
 •	“Martin Yale Chadless Opener Electric Letter Opener”;